-In this article, we will take a close look at the female German Shepherd Dog.
-We will examine the unique temperament, personality, and characteristics of female German Shepherds, to help you decide whether a boy or girl German Shepherd is the right choice for you.
+Today, I’ll take a close look at the female German Shepherd Dog.
+I will examine the unique temperament, personality, and characteristics of these gorgeous girls, and to help you decide which gender is the right fit for you.

 Male vs Female German Shepherds